Find flights

 Long-haul first class

-ANA still offers First on quite a few of its long-haul flights, including Honolulu.
-Here again there are two versions of the seat.
+ANA still offers First on quite a few long-haul flights, including to Honolulu.
+Here again, there are two versions of the seat.

-Service-wise you can expect caviar, extensive Japanese tasting menus and restaurant-quality food, top-shelf alcoholic beverages and more.
-Special first class check-in and first class lounge access is also included.
+Service-wise, you can expect caviar, extensive Japanese tasting menus, restaurant-quality food and top-shelf alcoholic beverages.
+Special first-class check-in and first-class lounge access are also included.

 Medium-haul business class

-There’s one more major seat type to be aware of on ANA, and that’s business class on the 767s that primarily serve medium-haul destinations, including some Southeast Asian cities.
+There’s one more major seat type to be aware of on ANA: business class on the 767s that primarily serve medium-haul destinations, including some Southeast Asian cities.
 These are an older seat that reclines within a shell but is not fully flat.
 So if you’d like a fully flat seat, try to catch a 787 on these routes instead.

 Domestic flights

-If you do find yourself on a domestic flight in Japan, you’ll encounter a much more pared-down but still very efficient and polite service, and, this being Japan, things tend to run on time.
-While domestic flights tend to be short in this relatively small country, and premium cabins tend to be small, you can usually also get very cheap upgrades to a nicer seat.
-It’s good to be aware of the option.
+If you do find yourself on a domestic flight in Japan, you’ll encounter a much more pared-down but still very efficient and polite service.
+This being Japan, things tend to run on time.
+While domestic flights tend to be short in this relatively small country, you can usually get very cheap upgrades to a nicer seat, which is good to be aware of.

-Same day upgrades to what ANA calls “premium class”, which will generally be a recliner type seat similar to domestic first class in Canada, are commonly offered and are priced very well.
+Same-day upgrades to what ANA calls “premium class,” which will generally be a recliner-type seat similar to domestic first class in the US, are commonly offered and are priced very well.
 I will always take the upgrade when it’s available.
 You can check online for the option or even at the airport kiosk or counter.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.